jtablesaw/tablesaw/CONTRIBUTING.md

 * Report or fix a bug
 * Implement new features and enhancements

+## About questions
+Please use the project Issues section on Github to ask questions, tagging the issue as a "Question".

 ## Using Github to implement features and fix bugs

 If you want to help out with one of our bugs or implement a new feature, here are some suggestions for success.
 The basic process looks like this: